Demonstrative

 Demonstratives (abbreviated dem) are words, such as this and that, used to indicate which entities are being referred to and to distinguish those entities from others.
-They are typically deictic; their meaning depending on a particular frame of reference and cannot be understood without context.
-Demonstratives are often used in spatial deixis (where the speaker or sometimes the listener are to provide context), but also in intra-discourse reference (including abstract concepts) or anaphora, where the meaning is dependent on something other than the relative physical location of the speaker, for example whether something is currently being said or was said earlier.
+They are typically deictic, their meaning depending on a particular frame of reference, and cannot be understood without context.
+Demonstratives are often used in spatial deixis (where the speaker or sometimes the listener is to provide context), but also in intra-discourse reference (including abstract concepts) or anaphora, where the meaning is dependent on something other than the relative physical location of the speaker.
+An example is whether something is currently being said or was said earlier.

-Demonstrative constructions include demonstrative adjectives or demonstrative determiners, which qualify nouns (as in Put that coat on); and demonstrative pronouns, which stand independently (as in Put that on).
-The demonstratives in English are this, that, these, those, and the archaic yon and yonder, along with this one or that one as substitutes for the pronoun use of this or that.
+Demonstrative constructions include demonstrative adjectives or demonstrative determiners, which specify nouns (as in Put that coat on), and demonstrative pronouns, which stand independently (as in Put that on).
+The demonstratives in English are this, that, these, those, and the archaic yon and yonder, along with this one, these ones, that one and those ones as substitutes for the pronouns.

+Contrasts in demonstrative systems

 Distal and proximal demonstratives

-Many languages, such as English and Chinese, make a two-way distinction between demonstratives.
+Many languages, such as English and Standard Chinese, make a two-way distinction between demonstratives.
 Typically, one set of demonstratives is proximal, indicating objects close to the speaker (English this), and the other series is distal, indicating objects further removed from the speaker (English that).

-Other languages, like Nandi, Hawaiian, Latin, Spanish, Portuguese, Italian, Armenian, Serbo-Croatian, Macedonian, Georgian, Basque, Korean, Japanese, Ukrainian, Bengali, and Sri Lankan Tamil make a three-way distinction.
+Other languages, like Finnish, Nandi, Hawaiian, Latin, Spanish, Portuguese, Italian (in some formal writing), Armenian, Serbo-Croatian, Macedonian, Georgian, Basque, Korean, Japanese, Ukrainian, Bengali, and Sri Lankan Tamil make a three-way distinction.
 Typically there is a distinction between proximal or first person (objects near to the speaker), medial or second person (objects near to the addressee), and distal or third person (objects far from both).
 So for example, in Portuguese: